MaoZiming/papers/1-basic-os/02-processes.md

 - Interrupt vector, indexed by interrupt number.
   - Entry of the vector contains the address and properties of each interrupt handler.
 - RTU: Return to user.
-- Give control to process: put the program counter from UPC to PC.

 # Limited Directed Execution

-- The CPU should support at least two modes of execution: a restricted user mode and a privileged (non-restricted) kernel mode.
-- Typical user applications run in user mode, and use a system call to trap into the kernel to request operating system services.
-- The trap instruction saves register state carefully, changes the hardware status to kernel mode, and jumps into the OS to a pre-specified destination: the **trap table**
-  - Purpose: The trap table is used to map different types of traps (such as interrupts, exceptions, and system calls) to their corresponding handler routines.
-These handlers are special functions that are executed when a specific trap occurs.
-- When the OS finishes servicing a system call, it returns to the user program via another special **return-from-trap** instruction.
 - The trap tables (with locations of trap handlers) must be set up by the OS at **boot time**, and make sure that they cannot be readily modified by user programs.
   - The timer interrupt.
 This approach is a non-cooperative approach to CPU scheduling.
-- Sometimes the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one, a low-level technique known as a context switch.
 - Direct Execution Protocol (Without Limits)
   - ![image](images/02-processes/direct-execution-protocol.png)
 - System call: